 Sameer K. Puri, MD, graduated with honors from Tufts University, obtaining a bachelor of arts degree in philosophy and a bachelor of science degree in electrical engineering and biomedical engineering.
-He attended medical University School of Medicine and continued his training in orthopaedic surgery at the Tufts Combined Orthopaedic Residency program.
+He attended medical school at Tufts University School of Medicine and continued his training in orthopaedic surgery at the Tufts Combined Orthopaedic Residency program.
 Dr. Puri completed his fellowship in Hand and Upper Extremity Surgery at the Hospital for Special Special Surgery in New York.
-There he received training brachial in reconstruction, microsurgery and management of complex elbow conditions.
+There he received training in brachial plexus and nerve reconstruction, microsurgery and management of complex elbow conditions.
 Before joining the Indiana Hand to Shoulder Center, Dr. Puri practiced at the Loyola Medical Center/Stritch School of Medicine from 2015-2020.